Grus (bird): Species

 The HBW/BirdLife and Clements checklists place the demoiselle crane and blue crane in the genus Anthropoides, and the wattled crane in the monospecific genus Bugeranus, leaving only the red-crowned, whooping, common, hooded, and black-necked cranes in the genus Grus.

-The Cuban flightless crane, Grus cubensis, became extinct in the Pleistocene.
+The Cuban flightless crane (Antigone cubensis), which became extinct in the Pleistocene, was formerly assigned to the genus Grus.

 Fossil record

 The fossil record of the genus stretches back some 12 million years or so.
 A considerable number of prehistoric species are known, with the oldest, Grus miocaenicus (Middle Miocene of Credinţa, Romania) perhaps not a crane but a junior synonym of the swimming-flamingo Palaelodus ambiguus; ("Grus" problematica certainly is).
 The Late Pleistocene Mediterranean Grus primigenia was hunted by Stone Age humans.